Constant Weighted Maximin Share Approximations for Chores: Definitions and Technical Overview

-We borrow the following example in \cite{DBLP:conf/ijcai/00020L24} to illustrate the definition of WMMS. \begin{example} Consider an example with two agents and two items with weights and valuations shown in Table \ref{tab:example:wmms}.
-It can be verified that, given sufficiently small $0 < \epsilon < \frac{1}{3}$,
+\begin{example} Consider an example with two agents and two items, where the weights and valuations are shown in Table \ref{tab:example:intro} of Section \ref{sec:intro}.
+For the left valuation profile, WMMS coincides with PROP.
+For the right valuation profile, it can be verified that, given sufficiently small $\epsilon > 0$,

 and